bytecodealliance/javy/README.md

 **Introduction**: Run your JavaScript on WebAssembly.
 Javy takes your JavaScript code, and executes it in a WebAssembly embedded JavaScript runtime.

-Javy is an experiment used for an internal project.
-We intend on supporting and improving this runtime in that context.
-Eventually this project should be a good general purpose JavaScript runtime but that is not the current goal.

 ## Contributing

-Javy is a beta project and will be under major development.
 We welcome feedback, bug reports and bug fixes.
 We're also happy to discuss feature development but please discuss the features in an issue before contributing.
 All contributors will be prompted to sign our CLA.

 ## Build